znswanderer/znswanderer.github.io/_posts/2021-06-27-Solving-the-schrödinger-equation-with-SymPy.md

 ---

 layout: post

 title:  "Solving the Schrödinger Equation with SymPy"

 date:   2021-06-27

-categories: blog
+categories: Physics

-tags:   [Physics, ODE, SymPy, Quantum Mechanics, Free Particle, Particle in a Box, SymPy Solvers]
+tags:   [ODE, SymPy, Quantum Mechanics, Free Particle, Particle in a Box, SymPy solvers]

 ---
+{% raw %}
 Today I will briefly show how to use [SymPy][sympy] for solving the Schrödinger equation.

 Basically there are two ways to approach the Schrödinger equation with a computer: numerically and analytically/symbolically.
 For many problems often only the purely numerical way remains, because the corresponding equations cannot be solved analytically or only by analytical approximation methods.

 [sympy]: https://www.sympy.org/en/index.html

+{% endraw %}
 <!--more-->
+{% raw %}
 But to get a feeling for the symbolic solution of differential equations like the Schrödinger equation, it is advisable to start with the simplest case of a Schrödinger equation: the
 [quantum free particle][free_particle].